mohammadijoo/ODE_PDE_Csharp/README.md

 This repository is designed as a practical reference for implementing numerical solvers in modern C# (.NET 8):

-- A <strong>PDE workflow</strong> that starts from a physical model (heat conduction), discretizes it, runs a time-marching solver, and produces professional plots and image snapshots.
+- A <strong>PDE workflow</strong> that starts from a physical diffusion model (heat conduction), discretizes it on a grid, runs an explicit time-marching solver, and produces plots and heatmap snapshots suitable for reports.
-- An <strong>ODE + control workflow</strong> that implements a nonlinear plant (cart–pole), injects disturbances, runs a robust controller
+- An <strong>ODE + control workflow</strong> that implements a nonlinear plant (cart–pole), injects disturbances, applies a robust controller
-  (Sliding Mode Control), generates simulation plots, and produces an animation/video.
+  (Sliding Mode Control), and produces both engineering plots and a high-FPS animation.

-The goal is not only to “get results,” but also to show common engineering practices:

-- stable time stepping (explicit stability constraints),
+Engineering practices emphasized throughout the code:

+- explicit stability constraints for diffusion PDEs,
+- deterministic integration and reproducible outputs,
-- reproducible logging to CSV,
+- clean CSV logging for post-processing,
-- high-resolution figure export (including 300 DPI metadata),
+- high-quality PNG export (including 300 DPI metadata),
-- animation frames for debugging and communication,
-- optional video encoding through FFmpeg,
+- optional MP4 encoding using an external encoder (FFmpeg).
-- a clean Visual Studio solution structure (one solution, multiple projects).

-### Quick map of the two projects
+### Quick map of the two executables

 - <code>Heat2D</code> → solves the 2D heat equation and writes results into <code>output/heat2d/</code>
 - <code>PendulumSlidingMode</code> → simulates a cart–pole and writes results into <code>output/pendulum_sliding_mode/</code>